agupta-git/cdp-data-pipeline/README.md

 ### Step #4 - Setup Cloudera Data Warehouse (CDW)
 - Go to CDW user interface.
 Ensure CDW service is activated in your CDP environment, and a Database Catalog & a Virtual Warehouse compute cluster is available for use.
-- Open the Hue editor and explore the Hive tables created by the CDE job.
+- Open Hue editor and explore the Hive tables created by CDE job.
   ```sql
   -- Raw Data
   select * from cdph.data_dictionary a;